 This is an even more diverse group than the macronutrients.
 They are going to be measured in tiny quantities like milligrams and micrograms.
-They do not provide in significant calories, but instead will act as cofactors in the makeup of biomolecules and perform many structural roles, function as electrolytes, and function as enzymes for the body.
+They do not provide significant calories but instead will act as cofactors in the makeup of biomolecules.
+They perform many structural roles, function as electrolytes, and function as enzymes for the body.

 Vitamins are the organic compounds that are needed for growth and maintaining our health.
 We classify these into fat and water soluble vitamins.
-The fat soluble vitamins are the vitamins A, D, E, and K, and they tend to store in the body’s fat tissues.
-The water soluble vitamins include the Vitamin C and all the b vitamins.
-These vitamins are not used for the production of energy, but they do often have roles in the process itself.
+The fat soluble vitamins are A, D, E, and K, which tend to store in the body’s fat tissues.
+The water soluble vitamins include Vitamin C and all the b vitamins.
+These vitamins are not used for energy production, but they often have roles in the process itself.

 Mineral nutrients are inorganic nutrients that are found in the body and make up around 4 percent of our weight.
-They ae going to be needed for the structures of the body and the many metabolic processes.
+They will be needed for the body’s structures and the many metabolic processes.

 Foods have macronutrients and micronutrients in many different combinations and amounts.
 Many things are not found in some foods.
-So, balancing your diet and varying the foods we take in is of high importance.
+So, balancing your diet and varying your foods is highly important.

-Bioavailability is the ability of some ingested nutrient to cross from the digestive tract and into the bloodstream and then into the cells to be used.
+Bioavailability is the ability of some ingested nutrients to cross from the digestive tract into the bloodstream and then into the cells to be used.